+1-855-235-6014 Change market Find a dealer Login

 • Hydraulic extensions: $50,000

-Two additional considerations are tilting cabs and dust suppression systems.
+Two additional high-reach excavator considerations are tilting cabs and dust suppression systems.
 In a factory-fitted machine, the cab will tilt up to 30 degrees, giving operators the best view of the jobsite.
 Aftermarket tilting cabs will likely cost $40,000 or more to install.

 An aftermarket dust suppression system costs approximately $10,000 and may not include the different misting options found on a factory-fitted machine.